svtcore/telegram-referral-bot/README.md

 ```
 python bot.py
 ```
-### 5. After run script you should autorize on each account then you will get session files into folder sessions and bot starts adding with your referal code
+### 5. After run script you should autorize on each account then you will get session files into folder sessions and bot starts add with your referal code

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.